lycarter/lycarter.github.com-2/static/projects.md

 permalink: /projects/
 ---

+# Big Projects
+- [Shutter Clicks](/about/#meta) - this site!
+I started putting this together one day when I had a bit too much free time and was annoyed with Blogger's lack of customizability.
+I've been adding features and posts through the months.
+- [The Dentist](http://combat-robotics.mit.edu/buildlog/) - a 250 lb combat robot I built with a small team of friends for our entry in Battlebots Season 2.
+Unfortunately, we ran into some controller issues and couldn't compete.
+For The Dentist, I worked on the concept, mechanical design, CAD, and all of the machining.
+Blog posts still under construction.
+See also Rebecca's [writeup](http://rebecca.li/2016-9-20-the-dentist/).
+- [Frozen Chainsaw Massacre](http://rebecca.li/frozen-chainsaw-massacre/) - a go-kart I built with a small team of friends for the Power Racing Series.
+We ran into some reliability issues in both of the races we competed in, but managed to snag pole position in the qualifier for each race before everything exploded.
+I worked mostly on the steering geometry, CAD, and machining.
+- [D3NIGMA](http://d3nigma.herokuapp.com) - a website I worked on for 6.148, MIT's web programming competition.
+We were awarded best frontend design and honorable mention overall.
+I worked primarily on front-end, as well as UI/UX design.

+# Small Projects
+- [Sierpinski Christmas Tree]({% post_url 2020-11-29-xmas-decorations %}) - due to COVID, I had to design a modular Christmas decoration for my small NYC apartment.
+I wound up with a beautiful and functional decorative that worked on the first try.
+- [3D Printing]({% post_url 2020-10-08-3d-printing %}) - I've 3D printed a lot for many mini-projects, which I compiled into a single gallery blog post.
+My favorite print of all of them is easily my custom-designed glasses case that I had printed in nylon by Shapeways, then sanded, polished, and painted myself.
+It stays closed with the help of a few magnets I glued in, and pivots on a pair of shoulder bolts.
+It's held up for over 2 years without any issues aside from paint and scratches.
+- Unread Emails (no longer functional) - a webpage displaying the results of a cron script I wrote, which logs and graphs my unread emails.
+- Sleep Tracker (no longer functional) - a webpage displaying an estimate of my sleep patterns, based on how many unread emails I have, and the principle that the first thing I do when I wake up and the last thing I do before going to sleep is check my email.
+- Moira Mapper (no longer functional) - a web interface I built for a script my friend wrote, for mapping MIT mailing lists.
+- [Mellow-D](https://hackmit2014.devpost.com/submissions/27785-mellow-d) - a website I worked on for HackMIT.
+We were awarded best hack for social good and the Quirky sponsor prize.
+I worked primarily on database generation and seeding.
+- [GraceJS](https://github.com/lycarter/gracejs) - a JS package I made for a friend of mine, based on [AntonioJS](http://victorhh.com/antoniojs).

+# Humanities
+- [Mixed Reality in Japanese Pop Culture]({{ "/assets/pdf/mixed_reality_japanese_digital.pdf" }}) - my final project for Digital Media in Japan and Korea, focusing on representations and views of virtual reality and augmented reality in Japanese pop culture.
+I took this class Spring '17.
+- [The History of the Japanese Optical Industry and Relationship to World Events]({{ "/assets/pdf/nikonHistory.pdf" }}) - my final project for Intro to Japanese culture, focusing on Nikon's involvement in WWII.
+I took this class Fall '16.
+- [Camera Movements and Color Toning as Plot Elements in _House of Flying Daggers_]({{ "/assets/pdf/hofd_essay.pdf" }}) - my final project for Modern Chinese Fiction and Cinema, focusing on artistic elements of HoFD, one of Zhang Yimou's famous films.
+I took this class Fall '14.

 # Research

 - [Multi-Path Planning for Hydraulic Fluid Routing]({{ "/assets/pdf/MIT_Thesis.pdf" }}) - My M. Eng thesis, an extension on the research below.
 This work focused on the fluid-routing algorithm, and performance optimizations I worked on during my M. Eng for Fall '17 and Spring '18.